Walmart: Robots

+Walmart Advanced Systems and Robotics division is the Boston, Massachusetts based engineering and technology hub of Walmart.
+Alert Innovation, a specialized robotics startup initially founded to revolutionize retail automation, was officially acquired by Walmart after a successful technological partnership.
+Following its official acquisition by Walmart in late 2022, the entity was rebranded to serve as the retailer's premier in-house automation lab.
+This transition allowed the hub to rapidly scale its engineering talent pool.
+Walmart dedicated the division's engineering power exclusively to its own supply chain, utilizing the tech to successfully launch new Market Fulfillment Centers in Arkansas and aggressively scale store-level micro-fulfillment capabilities across its massive nationwide retail footprint.

+In April 2019, Walmart Inc. announced plans to extend the use of robots in stores to improve and monitor inventory, clean floors and unload trucks, part of the company's effort to lower its labor costs.
+The use of robots has alienated some workers.

+In 2020, Walmart expanded its use of robotics and artificial intelligence for "repeatable and predictable" tasks including scanning shelves for out of stock items, by introducing the technology into an additional 650 Walmart locations in 2020 as part of a partnership with Bossa Nova Robotics and NCR corporation.
+Later that year, the company ended its contract Bossa Nova Robotics with which it joined over the past five years to gradually add six-foot-tall inventory-scanning machines to stores.

+In 2025, Symbotic Inc. announced it has agreed to acquire the Advanced Systems and Robotics business from Walmart.
+Symbotic will build and develop an AI-enabled robotics platform to automate accelerated pickup and delivery centers.
+Walmart will invest $520 million to fund the development program and purchase and deploy 400 Accelerated Pickup and Delivery centers from Symbotic over a multi-year period.

 Charity

 Sam Walton believed that the company's contribution to society was that it operated efficiently, thereby lowering the cost of living for customers, and, therefore, in that sense was a "powerful force for good", despite his refusal to contribute cash to philanthropic causes.
-Having begun to feel that his wealth attracted people who wanted nothing more than a "handout", he explained that while he believed his family had been fortunate and wished to use his wealth to aid worthy causes like education, they could not be expected to "solve every personal problem that comes to [their] attention".
+Having begun to feel that his wealth attracted people who wanted nothing more than a "handout", he explained that while he believed his family had been fortunate and wished to use his wealth to aid worthy causes like education, it could not be expected to "solve every personal problem that comes to [their] attention".
 He explained later in his autobiography, "We feel very strongly that Wal-Mart really is not, and should not be, in the charity business," stating "any debit has to be passed along to somebody—either shareholders or our customers."
 Since Sam Walton's death in 1992, however, Walmart and the Walmart Foundation dramatically increased charitable giving.
-For example, in 2005, Walmart donated in cash and merchandise for Hurricane Katrina relief and in 2020 they committed $25 million to organizations on the frontlines of the COVID-19 pandemic response.
+For example, in 2005, Walmart donated in cash and merchandise for Hurricane Katrina relief and in 2020 it committed $25 million to organizations on the frontlines of the COVID-19 pandemic response.
 Today, Walmart's charitable donations approach each year.